sschlib/sschlib/README.md

 Sschlib - SSH library for Java
 ==============================
 Sschlib - yet another SSH library for Java.
-Sscjlib is a fork of JSch from JCraft.
+Ssclib is a fork of JSch from JCraft.

 https://github.com/sschlib/sschlib